BawangGoh-zz/Netcraft-Programming-Test/README.md

 <p align="center">
   <img src="/crawl_page.jpg">
 </p>
 We can start scraping the URLs by running the command: `./myproject/> scrapy crawl web_crawler`.
-By default, Scrapy use a LIFO queue for storing pending request, which means that it crawls in depth-first order (**DFO**).
+By default, Scrapy use a LIFO queue for storing pending request, which means that it crawls in depth-first order.
 Here is an example: <br>

 1. Let suppose we have a base URL a1 <br>
 a1 has three links: b1, b2, b3 <br>